 - Whisk together the flour, almond flour, baking powder, and salt in bowl and set aside.

-- In a stand up mixer or in a large bowl with a handheld mixer, cream the softened butter and sugar with the paddle attachment until light and fluffy, about 2 minutes, scraping the butter down a couple of times to make sure it is evenly whipped.
+- In a stand up mixer or in a large bowl with a handheld mixer, cream the softened butter and sugar with the paddle attachment on medium high speed (#6 or #8 on stand mixer) until light and fluffy, about 4-5 minutes, stopping and scraping the butter down a couple of times to make sure it is evenly whipped.

 - Add the egg and the almond extract and mix in until fully incorporated, about 30 seconds.
 Your mixture should look like creamy, thick buttercream.